qdm12/gluetun-wiki/setup/advanced/control-server.md

 The HTTP control server allows to obtain and modify the state of the container without restarting it.

-⚠️ Make sure you trust whatever is accessing the control server, as it allows to access the settings, including credentials, and modify the settings of Gluetun 'on-the-fly'.
+⚠️ If you use a release before v3.39.1, make sure you trust whatever is accessing the control server, as it allows to access the settings, including credentials, and modify the settings of Gluetun 'on-the-fly'.

 ## Setup